Primary purpose : Deathmatch

 Michael Houston, Greg Houston, Andrew Warrington & David Sears

-The Last Resort (TLR) is a Deathmatch only episode for Doom II version 1.7a.
+The Last Resort (TLR) is a Deathmatch only episode for Doom version 1.666.

-It replaces the first nine levels, and contains new graphics, sounds, music,
+It replaces all nine levels of episode 2, and contains new graphics, sounds,

 Skill 1/2: Only weapons (for old deathmatch rules)